mkhi33/mkhi33/README.md

 # 💫 About Me:
-Student about to graduate from the degree in systems engineering<br>Passionate about software development and learning new technologies.<br>
+Hello, my name is Amilcar Rodriguez, I am 23 years old and I am a student about to graduate from the Systems Engineering career.
+I currently reside in the city of Tegucigalpa, Honduras.
+I consider myself passionate about technology, mainly software development.
+In my free time I spend watching football, watching TV series, listening to music, learning new technologies and spending time with my friends and family.<br>

 ## 🌐 Socials: